Daniil Dmitriev

 arxiv / poster /

 We derive a deterministic equivalent for the generalization error of general Lipschitz functions.
-Furthermore, we prove a linearization for a sample covariance matrix of a structured random feature model with two hidden layers.
+Furthermore, we prove a linearization formula for a sample covariance matrix of a structured random feature model with two hidden layers.

 project image